jhutchings1/Security-Hub/README.md

 and then can run the tool using either environment variables or by passing the required parameters as run-time parameters.

+### Requirements:

+* AWS Accound id, Access id, and Secret Key
+* AWS Region to import the data into
+* Tenable.io API Keys for an Admin-level user (required for exports)
+* A host to run the integration on.
+As this integration is cloud-to-cloud, the only stipulation is that it must be able to reach out to both cloud platforms.

 ### Building for Docker

 ```shell